noom/django-google-adwords/README.rst

 django-google-adwords
 =====================

-`Django`_ modelling and helpers for the `Google Adwords API`_.
+`Django`_ modelling and helpers for the `Google AdWords API`_.

 Using Celery_ to process tasks in the background the provided models include methods to retrieve and store data for Accounts, Campaigns, Ad Groups and Ads to your database for further processing.

-Currently Google Adwords API version v201509_ is supported.
+Currently Google AdWords API version v201509_ is supported.

 Installation
 ============